crispyricepc/sway-nvidia/README.md

 ### From a Display Manager

 If you're starting from a display manager, select `Sway (NVIDIA)` from your wayland sessions list

+## Known Issues

+### Cannot take screenshots

+Because we're using the experimental vulkan renderer to avoid graphical issues, screen capture is not yet implemented.
+The issue is being tracked [here](https://gitlab.freedesktop.org/wlroots/wlroots/-/issues/3290)